salishnomad/system_monitor/README.md

 <pre>
 $ . ./set.gradle.env
 $ cd olivsoft
-$ gradle :navigation-desktop:run
+$ ../gradlew :navigation-desktop:run
 </pre>
 or
 <pre>
 $ . ./set.gradle.env
 $ cd olivsoft
-$ gradle :weatherwizard:run
+$ ../gradlew :weatherwizard:run
 </pre>

 You might see some exceptions in the console, <b>this is expected</b>.
 It comes from some config files not found (created on exit), or from some resources on the net that cannot be reached if you are behind a firewall...